openstack/pbr/doc/source/index.rst

 -------

 Versions can be managed two ways - postversioning and preversioning.
-Postversioning is the default, and preversioning is enabeld by setting ``version`` in the setup.cfg ``metadata`` section.
+Postversioning is the default, and preversioning is enabled by setting ``version`` in the setup.cfg ``metadata`` section.
 In both cases version strings are inferred from git.